Feat-FeAR/GATTACA/README.md

 [![Latest docker image size](https://img.shields.io/docker/image-size/mrhedmad/gattaca/latest)](https://hub.docker.com/repository/docker/mrhedmad/gattaca)

 **GATTACA** is a short for **General Algorithm for The Transcriptional Analysis by one-Channel Arrays**.
-It consists of a set of R scripts for the analysis of Transportome Transcription in Cancer Datasets.
-As the name suggests, GATTACA was originally written with (one-color/high-density) microarray technology in mind, however it can be easily adapted to analyze RNA-Seq data as well.
+It allows for an easy, painless and reproducible analysis of Differentially Expressed genes by using Microarray data.

 GATTACA assumes data to be already background-subtracted, log2-transformed, and interarray-normalized.
-To this purpose, use the platform-specific `*_to_Expression.R` script.
+To this purpose, it provides methods to prepare data from raw files given by microarray scanners (see the Usage section below).

 The available docker containers live [on Docker Hub](https://hub.docker.com/repository/docker/mrhedmad/gattaca#).

 > **Disclaimer**: These instructions are given with a unix-like environment in mind.
-The program was developed and tested in an Ubuntu installation.
+The program was developed and tested in a Linux installation.
 See issue #3.

 ## Installation
 These scripts are bundled with their dependencies in a Docker container to make usage as painless and reproducible as possible.
 To install, follow these instructions:

 1. Install docker.
 A tutorial can be found [at the official docker website](https://docs.docker.com/get-docker/).